How to get hold of those seemingly elusive Premier League tickets....

 Match Ticket and Hotel Packages

 In recent seasons some Premier League Clubs have started offering a match ticket and one nights accommodation, by partnering with a travel Company.
-Thomas Cook Sport have lead the way with this offering (in most cases) fairly affordable packages for the likes of Chelsea, Everton, Liverpool, Manchester United, Newcastle United and Tottenham Hotspur.
+Thomas Cook Sport have lead the way with this offering (in most cases) fairly affordable packages for the likes of Chelsea, Everton, Liverpool, Manchester United and Tottenham Hotspur.
 In addition they also sometimes have packages available for matches held at Wembley Stadium, such as England Internationals and FA Cup Semi Finals.
-Click on the banner below to see what they currently have on offer (remember to input the code FOOTIE10 at the checkout to get a 10% discount off August and September matches):

 Not really bothered about which game you see?